Importance of BLS Renewal

 Basic Life Support Renewal Course Outline

-BLS recertification course is based on the most recent American Heart Association’s emergency cardiovascular care (ECC/ILCOR) guidelines.
+The BLS recertification course is based on the most recent American Heart Association’s emergency cardiovascular care (ECC/ILCOR) guidelines.
 With this course, you will be taught the current Basic Life Support (BLS) practices to handle the most typical scenarios in the community, workplace, and healthcare setting.

 You will gain the required skills to act promptly and appropriately in medical emergency situations to potentially save a life.
 Additionally, this course provides the materials to thoroughly prepare for the certification exam.

-BLS Renewal Course sections include:
+BLS Renewal Course Learning Goals

 American Heart Association Guidelines: This section covers updates for CPR and First Aid guidelines.
 An example of an update is the importance of high-quality chest compressions in survival.
 The American Heart Association recommends chest compressions that reach at least two inches but not exceed 2.4 inches in adults, at a rate of 100 to 120 compressions per minute for hands-only CPR training.